survivejs/webpack-book/manuscript/loading/02_images.md

 ## Loading Images Dynamically

 Webpack allows you to load images dynamically based on a condition.
-The techniques covered in the *Code Splitting* chapter are enough for this purpose.
+The techniques covered in the *Code Splitting* and *Dynamic Loading* chapters are enough for this purpose.
 Doing this can save bandwidth and load images only when you need them or preload them while you have time.

 ## Loading Sprites